South Indian Filter Coffee

 There is an umbrella or plunger to press the ground coffee and a lid to cover the filter.

 This filter comes in various sizes and materials.
-I use a small brass coffee filter (8.5 fl oz, 250 ml) for making 3 cups of coffee at a time.
-But you can use a larger filter and brew more decoction.
+I use a small brass coffee filter (250 ml) to make three cups of coffee at a time, but you can use a larger filter and brew more decoction.
+You can also choose a steel filter, which is cheaper and easy to maintain.

-Tumbler and Dabara – Filter kapi is traditionally served in a tumbler that sits on a dabara (bowl-like container).
+Filter kapi is traditionally served in a tumbler that sits on a dabara (bowl-like container).
 These two things come as a set and can be made up of brass or steel.

 The ready coffee is poured from the tumbler to the davara and vice versa from a distance, and this process creates a frothy layer on top of the kapi, making it unique.